Trout Fishing In Allegany State Park

 Stocked Trout Streams in the Park

-Five streams in Allegany State Park are stocked with trout each spring, mainly on a put and take basis.
+Two streams in Allegany State Park are stocked with trout each spring, mainly on a put and take basis.
 These streams do not generally have sufficiently cold water temperatures throughout the summer for the trout to survive year round.
-Almost 7 miles of Red House Brook are stocked with 1,100 yearling brown trout from Route 86 upstream to Red House Lake and with 2,600 brown trout from the lake to the junction with T-17 of Red House Brook.
+Over Eight miles of Red House Brook are stocked with yearling rainbow trout and two-year-old brown trout from Route 86 upstream to Red House Lake and from the lake upstream to the headwaters along ASP Rt #2.
 Red House Brook has numerous beaver ponds which provide quiet water angling opportunities, but also serve to raise summer water temperatures beyond the limits that trout can survive.
-T-17 of Red House Brook is stocked with 700 yearling brown trout over 1.6 miles.
-Quaker Run, located in the southwestern part of the park, is stocked with 4,000 yearling brown trout and 100 two-year-old brown trout over 6 miles from Cain Hollow upstream to Science Lake.
+Quaker Run, located in the southwestern part of the park, is stocked with yearling rainbow trout and two-year-old brown trout over 6 miles from Cain Hollow upstream to Science Lake.
 Quaker Run also has a modest population of wild brown trout and a few wild brook trout, found mainly from Coon Run upstream.
-Rice Brook, located on the eastern edge of the park, is stocked from the mouth upstream one mile with 300 yearling brown trout.
-Some wild brown trout and brook trout are found throughout the length of Rice Brook.
-Bay State Brook, is stocked from the park boundary upstream 1.8 miles with 550 yearling brown trout.
-Beaver activity in Bay State Brook greatly warms summer water temperatures and has inhibited any wild trout population from developing in this stream.

 Wild Trout Streams in the Park